How to enable and use 2-Step Verification in your FreeAgent account

 2-Step Verification is an optional security feature in FreeAgent that makes your FreeAgent account even more secure.
-This article explains how 2-Step Verification works and what you need to do to enable it in your FreeAgent account.
+This article explains how 2-Step Verification works, how to enable and disable it, and how to use it to access your FreeAgent account.

 How 2-Step Verification works

 2-Step Verification (which is also sometimes known as 2-Factor Authentication or 2FA) is a security measure that’s offered by many online banking services, as well as digital platforms such as Google, Twitter and YouTube.

-In FreeAgent, 2-Step Verification works in conjunction with a smartphone authentication app to prompt you to enter a randomly generated verification code - in addition to your regular login credentials - every time you want to access your FreeAgent account.
+In FreeAgent, 2-Step Verification works in conjunction with an authentication app on your iOS or Android device to prompt you to enter a randomly generated verification code - in addition to your regular login credentials - every time you want to access your FreeAgent account.

 If you choose to enable 2-Step Verification, you can be confident that your FreeAgent account will remain protected if your login credentials ever fall into the wrong hands.

 Setting up 2-Step Verification

-Before you begin the process of enabling 2-Step Verification, you should download an authentication app on your smartphone that will allow you to generate the verification codes you’ll need to log into FreeAgent.
+Before you begin the process of enabling 2-Step Verification, you should download an authentication app on your device that will allow you to generate the verification codes you’ll need to log in to FreeAgent.
 Some popular apps that do this are:

 Enable 2-Step Verification

-Once you’ve downloaded an authentication app, log into FreeAgent as normal and navigate to the ‘Settings’ area from the drop-down menu that’s displayed against your company name, in the top right-hand corner of the screen.
+Once you’ve downloaded an authentication app, log in to FreeAgent as normal and select 'Settings' from the drop-down menu in the top-right corner and then select '2-Step Verification'.

-Use the authentication app on your smartphone to scan the QR code that appears in the pop-up box.
+Use the authentication app on your device to scan the QR code that appears in the pop-up box.
 The app will then generate a 6-digit code, which you should enter in the text box and select ‘Confirm’.

 Once 2-Step Verification is set up, recovery codes should only be used to get you back into your FreeAgent account if you get a new device, lose access to your device, or delete your authentication app.
 Please make sure you print them or save them somewhere safe.